Ares-Developers/Ares-docs/restored/multiengineercheckbox.rst

   the menu.
 Defaults to :value:`no`.
 If the checkbox is not shown the settings in :file:`rulesmd.ini` will be enforced.

+  The checkbox uses `GUI:MultiEngineer` as its caption.

 See :doc:`/restored/multiengineer` for more info on :tag:`EngineerDamage` and :tag:`EngineerCaptureLevel`.

 .. note:: Currently only the skirmish menu supports changing the Multi Engineer option.
-This will be changed in the future to support network and online games as well.
+This might be changed in the future to support network and online games as well.

 .. versionadded:: 0.2